 2.4a Fortress Units.
 The Axis player may declare each major or minor city he controls a Fortress at any point when an enemy combat unit is within two hexes of any hex of the city (even in the middle of a Soviet movement segment).
-This can only be done if a fort unit exists in the "available" pool.
-The Rumanian fort can only be placed within the borders of Rumania.
-When destroyed, Fortress Units are placed back in the pool for future use.
-Fortress status lasts until the city is Soviet controlled and applies to all hexes of a multi-hex city.
+This can only be done if a Fortress unit exists in the "available" pool.
+The Rumanian Fortress unit can only be placed within the borders of Rumania.
+When destroyed, Fortress units are placed back in the pool for future use.
+Fortress status lasts until every hex in the city is Soviet controlled.